lucques/conjin/doc/store.md

 `volDir` is mounted into the web-server container at `/files/store`.
 The generated application configuration points `path_store` to this mount.
 The build tooling can create the host directory and makes it writable by all users.

+When `initFilesDir` is set, it is mounted read-only at `/files/store-init`.
+The generated `target/bin/up` copies the initialization files into the store only when the store is empty.
+Existing store data is never overlaid during ordinary startup.

+The generated `target/bin/reset-store` stops the webserver, deletes every file and directory in the store, copies the configured initialization files if present, and starts the deployment again.
+It requires confirmation unless called with `--yes`.
+Store backups are not affected.

 If `backupDir` is set, the build generates `target/bin/backup-store`.
 Running that command copies the current store into a timestamped `snapshot-*`